Skip to main content

 Steve Biscoitti loves the NFL Draft and has been the Ravens' majority owner since 2004.

-After all those years in the Ravens' draft room, the boss wanted to call one of the shots.
+After all those years in the draft room, the boss wanted to call one of the shots.

-Bisciotti selected running back Adam Randall out of Clemson with pick No. 174, the Ravens' last fifth-round pick of the round.
+Bisciotti made his first pick as Ravens owner, selecting running back Adam Randall out of Clemson with the last of the Ravens' three picks of the fifth round (No. 174).

 In his first year as a starter last season, Randall posted 814 rushing yards and 10 touchdowns and caught 36 passes for 254 yards and another three scores.
 He also offers additional positional value as a kickoff returner who averaged 23.2 yards on 13 attempts.